CULTURAL SLEEP HABITS

 Culture of Sleep

-Sleep habits vary from one culture to another, from family to family.
-Every child has a different need for sleep.
-Often parents ask for the cancellation of the afternoon nap in the kindergarten and promise / hope for an improvement of the nightly sleep quality.
+Sleep habits vary from one culture to another, and even from family to family within.
+Every child has a different need for sleep and in falling asleep.
+Rufus’s experience having only previously fallen asleep in the arms of his parents or while being walked in a stroller is not uncommon.
 Sleep habits are related to time management, that is, understanding when activity or rest is appropriate.
-Significant differences in sleeping habits can be found when comparing the Asian, Arab and Western areas.
+Significant differences in sleeping habits can be found when comparing the Asian, Arab and Western areas of the world.

 A mono-sleep phase describes a sleep pattern in which the daily need for sleep is satisfied with one long night's sleep (Western world, 8-hour cultures).
 It can also be divided into two phases (Siesta cultures, e.g.: Spain) and multi-phase sleep (nap cultures in Asia).
 Interestingly, in all three sleep cultures, the total number of hours slept within a 24-hour period amount to around 8.
 Depending on which culture a family is coming from, parents may even ask for the removal of the afternoon nap in the kindergarten entirely in hopes of an improvement of the nightly sleep quality.
 This is quite often the case in European kindergartens.